kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 that freely admits that, while others do possess the right mindset, their own mindset is just not right for Agile.

+{% include floatquote.html quote=" The right mindset is something that is lacking in others, not in me. "%}
 Or, in other words: The right mindset is something that is lacking in others, not in me.